Skip to content

 U.S. House Considers PPP Reform Stand-alone Bill

-NHTSA Issues Takata Air Bag Recall Congressman Chip Roy (R-TX), along with Congressman Dean Phillips (D-MN), Congressman Tom Emmer (R-MN), and Congressman Fred Upton (R-MI) introduced H.R.
+International Trade Commission Investigation of Certain Vehicle Parts and Components Congressman Chip Roy (R-TX), along with Congressman Dean Phillips (D-MN), Congressman Tom Emmer (R-MN), and Congressman Fred Upton (R-MI) introduced H.R.
 6886, the Paycheck Protection Flexibility Act.
-The bipartisan bill will make necessary changes to the Paycheck Protection Program (PPP) as business owners nationwide have expressed concerns with the…
+The bipartisan bill will make necessary changes to the Paycheck Protection Program (PPP) as business owners nationwide have…

 Read More